OCD Tips #5: Though Secret and Invisible to Others, Mental Reviewing is still Checking!

-(A continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)
+(Part five in a continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)

 We’ve previously written (see OCD Treatment Tip #1: Why Checking Doesn’t Bring Us Certainty) about the function and the peril of CHECKING in Obsessive Compulsive Disorder (OCD) but we feel that it’s also important to discuss a form of checking that people often miss because it’s “invisible”, yet very powerful in its negative effects on the person struggling with OCD.

 We’ve looked at a variety of checking behaviors in earlier posts.
 We’ve described how “Lily” in an earlier post would spend minutes to hours checking and rechecking the burners on her stove before leaving the house or before going to bed at night.
 This grueling ritual repeated infinitum would reduce Lily to tears and deepen her doubt as to whether or not her burners were actually securely turned off.
 We described how the repeated checking, though an attempt to gain certainty about a certain thing or action, actually leads to less certainty and to more anxiety as the OCD doubts grow and grow with rechecking.

 Most checking is a clear and overt action.
 For example, walking over to the stove and repeatedly looking to see if there is a flame burning at the burners or repeatedly locking and unlocking and locking again the bolt on the front door.
 These are clear observable actions that involve the body in the checking ritual.